valentine195/Obsidian-Vault/The Mark of Death/PCs/Bob.md

 ### Current

 ### Possible Future
 Father was [[Norran D'Cannith]], heir to the Patriarch of House Cannith.
-He wanted to end the war and experimented with a [[Shards Of Khyber]], but unknowingly caused the Mourning in the process.
+He wanted to end the war and experimented with a [[Shards of Khyber]], but unknowingly caused the Mourning in the process.
 He transported the workshop to the outskirts of [[Whitecliff]] to protect Bob from the Mourning.

 Bob will find / interact with some House Cannith hardware that identifies him as "Master" before realizing it is not him.